What are Staged Feature Rollouts

 Note that you can include the "% Split" rule alongside other Segment rules if you wish.

-Every Identity/Segment ID merged then hashed, and a floating point value between 0.0 and 1.0 is generated from this hash.
+Each Identity and Segment has a unique identifier.
+These two pieces of data are merged then hashed, and a floating point value between 0.0 and 1.0 is generated from this hash.
 This value is then evaluated against the "% Split" rule.